imgix/sf-commerce-cloud/CONTRIBUTING.md

 ---

-    docs(index.js): Fixes typos on index.md file and fixes on code examples.
+    docs(index.js): fixes typos on index.md file and fixes on code examples.

     1. While reading the documentation, I encountered `thisVariable` in index.js that was referred to as `thatVariable` in the index.md documentation file.